cjacksonuk/wingetInstaller/README.md

-Have this file call the installer as a start up script.
+Have this file call the installer Install-WinGet.cmd as a start up script.